Skip to main content

 In 1965, after winning in a landslide against Barry Goldwater and helping to carry Democratic supermajorities into both houses of Congress, President Lyndon Johnson set out to enact a battery of Great Society reforms, including Medicare, government insurance for seniors.
 Despite his political mandate, 60 years of conservative opposition to such a measure meant proceeding with caution.
 Later, California Governor Ronald Reagan, for example, would characterize the Medicare bill as the advance wave of a socialism that would “invade every area of freedom in this country.”
 Reagan predicted that this reform would compel Americans to spend their “sunset years telling our children and our grandchildren what it was like in America when men were free.”

-When Donkey and Elephant First Clashed
+When the Donkey and the Elephant First Clashed

-The Republican party ensured a landslide defeat when it nominated Barry Goldwater in 1964, but the Democrats did far more lasting damage to themselves at their convention that year.
+The Republican party ensured a landslide defeat when it nominated Barry Goldwater in 1964, but the Democrats did far more lasting damage to themselves at their convention in Atlantic City that year.
 In fact, they still haven’t recovered.

-The two-party system, undreamt of by the founders of the Republic, has been one of its basic shaping forces ever since their time
+The two-party system, undreamt of by the founders of the republic, has been one of its basic shaping forces ever since their time.

-It’s not surprising that Democrats seek to wrap themselves in the Roosevelt cloak; what’s harder to understand is why so many Republicans do too.
+It’s not surprising that Democrats seek to wrap themselves in the Roosevelt cloak; what’s harder to understand is why so many Republicans do, too.
 A distinguished historian explains.

 One of FDR's closest aides remembers "the Boss" and a lifetime in politics.